pedohorse/houdini-nix/README.md

 ## Building and using ./result

-After building, you will have the usual `result` symlink created. all (hopefully) important binaries are exposed in `./result/bin` directory
+After building with command like `nix build .#houdini-19_0_720`, you will have the usual `result` symlink created. all (hopefully) important binaries are exposed in `./result/bin` directory.

 This creats a more usual file structure, to which you can point your pipeline usual tools, that expect to run binaries directly